Ronaldo-V/RV-Fitness/README.md

 - I want to see if I can envision doing private sessions with the trainer by gettin to know them/the business better
 - I need to see testimonials as I need to know how other people have found their training experinces with the PT

-As an existing client:
-- I need a place where I can track workouts/food intake to see how much I am progressing
-- I need a support center with others going through the same process as me to help me stay on track when I feel like giving up

 ### Wireframes:
 - ![RVPT website wireframe](wireframes/wireframe1.png)
 - ![RVPT website wireframe](wireframes/wireframe2.png)